icapps/android-tiles/README.md

 ##How to

-1) Check out this repo

-2) Go to terminal
+1) Go to terminal

-3) Navigate to your folder containing the ADB (SDK/platform-tools/)
+2) Navigate to your folder containing the ADB (SDK/platform-tools/)

-4) Execute the following:
+3) Execute the following:

     adb shell "pm grant com.icapps.tiles android.permission.WRITE_SECURE_SETTINGS"

-5) Install the APK on your device
+4) Install the APK on your device